Getting Started

 Step 3: Learn the Basic Strokes

 Every calligraphy letter is built from a small set of repeated strokes.
-Learning them in isolation before attempting full letters is the most efficient path forward.
+Learning them in isolation before attempting full letters is the most efficient path forward, even though it feels slow at first.

 The core strokes in pointed pen work are: